-A U.S. Senate committee has voted to approve legislation that would give the public new privacy protections from government searches of email and documents stored in the cloud.
+A U.S. Senate committee has approved legislation that would give more privacy protection from government surveillance for data stored in the cloud.

 Most Popular Reviews

 - 5 Nokia Lumia 735 review: Perfectly ordinary

 Best Deals on GoodGearGuide